improbable-eng/grpc-web/ts/docs/transport.md

 * IE 11

 **This transport is not safe for long-lived or otherwise large response streams as the entire server response is maintained in memory until the request completes.**

-#### Node HTTP (only available in a Node.js environment)
-Uses [http](https://nodejs.org/api/http.html)/[https](https://nodejs.org/api/https.html).
-This transport exists to allow usage of the `grpc-web-client` library in Node.js environments such as Electron or for server-side rendering.

-Supported by:

-* Node.js only